 And how cool would it be to have an easy to use way to instantly add website visitors to a list without requiring them to input their email address?

 With web push notifications, all of the great stuff I mentioned above can become reality.
 In one click, they can be added to your web push notification list — making it super easy for you to start sending instant messages to your audience.

 Plus, when you combine email marketing with web push notifications, you create a targeted multi-channel campaign that increases engagement and revenue.

-And if you are an AWeber customer, web push notifications are included in AWeber Free and AWeber Pro — at no additional cost!
+And if you are an AWeber customer, web push notifications are included in AWeber Free and AWeber Lite and Plus plans — at no additional cost!